The Pain That Plagued Avicii: Health Troubles, Wrestling With Fame and Retreating From a Toxic Culture

 In his own hindsight, Avicii would more eloquently explain the widening chasm between his love of music and his problems with the music business, the built-in game of balancing a "personality" and an image with the desire to just create.

-Referring to the most recent book he had read, The Untethered Soul by Michael A. Singer, Avicii told Rolling Stone last year, "It's about consciousness.
+Referring to the most recent book he had read, The Untethered Soul by Michael A. Singer, Avicii told Rolling Stone, "It's about consciousness.
 None of us today can f--king handle our emotions—most of us are running around being reactive.
 That's why I had to stop touring, because I couldn't read my emotions the right way."

+In June, his family oversaw the posthumous release of the 12-track album Tim, with all profits going to the Tim Bergling Foundation.

 We and our partners use cookies on this site to improve our service, perform analytics, personalize advertising, measure advertising performance, and remember website preferences.
 By using the site, you consent to these cookies.
 For more information on cookies including how to manage your consent visit our Cookie Policy.